 Utility Fund - accumulation of monthly fee from State of Colorado for maintenance of the sewer system serving the Limon Correctional Facility.
-This fee eventually will be returned to the State if the maintenance is less than the accumulated amount.
+This fee will be discontinued as of 2031.
 The amount accumulated is in a bank savings account.

 Utility Fund - equipment maintenance and replacement reserve.
-Accumulation at December 31, 2008 is \$147,839.
+Accumulation at December 31, 2009 is \$150,895.
 Reserve is held in a bank savings account.

-Municipal Recreation Area Fund - accumulation of special green fees, which is spent on specific items approved by the women's and men's golf associations.
+Municipal Recreation Area Fund - accumulation of special green fees, which is spent on golf course improvements and equipment.
 The amount accumulated is in a bank savings account and certificate of deposit.